all-ride/ride-app-template-smarty/README.md

-# Pallo: Template (Smarty)
+# Ride: Template (Smarty)

-Integration of the Smarty template engine with a Pallo application.
+Integration of the Smarty template engine with a Ride application.